-At Grade 4, candidates talk about their present activities, past experiences and future plans.
+At Grade 4 learners talk about their present activities, past experiences and future plans.
 They can also talk about their likes and dislikes and make simple comparisons.
 They will use the grammar listed for Grade 4 such as the past tense and 'going to'.
-The six conversation areas listed for this grade are about personal experiences, so candidates will have the vocabulary needed to talk about familiar subjects: Holidays, Shopping, School and work, Hobbies and sports, Food, Weekend and seasonal activities.
+The six conversation areas listed for this grade are about personal experiences, so candidates will have the vocabulary needed to talk about familiar subjects: holidays, hobbies, shopping, food, school and work, weekend and seasonal activities.